SimonOsaka/rust-web-server-axum/README.md

 ## Structure
 - api: web request & response
-    - axum
+    - use axum

+- crates: third part crates, some crates are not latest, so clone and include it
+    - lettre
+    - tracing

 - domain: business service & impl

+- extra:
+    - authorization: rbac auth
+        - use casbin
+    - email: send email
+        - use lettre
+    - logger: log for everything
+        - use tracing
+    - meilisearch: search engine
+        - use meilisearch
+    - redis: memory and disk store
+        - use redis

-- db: wrap database operation & sql
+- repository: wrap database operation & sql
-    - postgresql
+    - use postgresql
-    - sqlx
+    - use sqlx

-- types: type for all module
+- search: business service for search

+- server_app: main entry

-- server: boot & logger
+- server_lib: boot

-- redis: nosql db
-    - redis
-- search: search engine
+- util:
+    - date: date format and parse
-    - meilisearch
+        - use time
-- auth: jwt token auth
-    - jwt web token
-- logger: log everything
+    - excel: export data to excel
-    - tracing
+        - use xlsxwriter
-- extra: extra's tools
     - i18n: multi-languages
-- util: utilities, include date
+    - jwt: resource auth
+        - use jsonwebtoken

+- vars: variables for all module

 ## Prepare
 - Install Rust 1.56+